ec-europa/ecl-twig/docs/decisions/001-strip-whitespaces.md

 1. the developer creates the component X with these recommendations:

    - the template is wrapped within `{% spaceless %}...{% endspaceless %}`
-   - there are dashes on all the control structures and other tags that might generate whitespaces in the print area, except in attributes
+   - whitespace control modifiers (dashes) are applied on all the control structures and other tags that might generate whitespaces in the print area, except in attributes
-   - there are dashes on printing-tags (`{{`, `{% include`, etc.) if those tags are surrounded by whitespaces
+   - there are also dashes on printing-tags (`{{`, `{% include`, etc.) if those tags are surrounded by whitespaces

 2. the developer takes the Jest snapshots and opens a PR
 3. the reviewer validates the component and the snapshots, and then merges the PR